Halloween at Disney (2024): Your Not-So-Scary Guide

 What Rides Are Open During Mickey’s Not-So-Scary Halloween Party?

-22 of Magic Kingdom’s rides/attractions are currently expected to be open during the 2023 Disney World Halloween Party (subject to change):
+Roughly two dozen of Magic Kingdom’s rides/attractions are currently expected to be open during the 2024 Disney World Halloween Party (subject to change):

 • Astro Orbiter